the-turing-game/the-source-and-comments/README.md

 It is hard to believe that this text had been written by a person with training in mathematics...
-First of all, it is more or less clear that the players A and B who are rigidly classified as 'man' (A) and 'woman' (B) are in the beginning of the game assigned symbolic names X and Y, but, instead of clearly indicating it the author leaves us with the only option to guess it from the format of the question given in quotes.
+First of all, it is more or less clear that the players A and B who are rigidly classified as 'man' (A) and 'woman' (B) are in the beginning of the game assigned symbolic names X and Y, but, instead of clearly indicating it author leaves us with the only option to guess it from the format of the questions given in quotes.

 It gradually occurs to a meticulous enough reader, that not only the game is